 Aldebaran is relatively nearby, only 65 light years away from us.
 Aldebaran’s position near the ecliptic plane means it frequently makes conjunctions or occultations with the Moon or the planets, and it’s a spectacular sight to see the Bull briefly sport a pair of eyes or to watch the star disappear and reappear behind the Moon.

-Notably, besides Aldebaran, Taurus constellation boasts other standout stars like Elnath and Alcyone.
+Notably, besides Aldebaran, the Taurus constellation boasts other standout stars like Elnath and Alcyone.
 Elnath, marking the Bull’s horn tip, is the constellation’s second-brightest star.
 Meanwhile, Alcyone, as the brightest star within the Pleiades cluster, exudes a blue-white brilliance, holding its own tales in the vast lore of Taurus.

 Star Clusters in Taurus Constellation